Teuku Mohammad Hasan: Independence struggle

-He was a member of the Sumatran Investigating Committee for Preparatory Work for Independence (BPUPK) and subsequenntly the Preparatory Committee for Indonesian Independence.
+He was a member of the Sumatran Investigating Committee for Preparatory Work for Independence (BPUPK) and subsequently the Preparatory Committee for Indonesian Independence.
 This body was chaired by Sukarno, who declared Indonesian independence on August 17, 1945, two days after Japan surrendered to the Allied Forces at the end of the Pacific War.

 Governor of Sumatra

 He was appointed by the newly created Republic of Indonesia Government as the first Governor of Sumatra on August 22, 1945.

 Emergency Government

 In December 1948, the Dutch launched their Second Police Action and focused their attack on Yogyakarta.
 Sukarno and Hatta chose to remain in the city and were arrested.